shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h3000/README.md

         "device_id": "intel-acetest",
         "data": [
           {
-            "facility_id": "BackStock",
+            "facility_id": "Receiving-Exiting",
             "epc_code": "303530C29C000000F0006B12",
             "tid": null,
             "epc_encode_format": "tbd",
             "event_type": "arrival",
             "timestamp": 1559867406524,
-            "location": "RSP-150005-0"
+            "location": "RSP-150001-0"
           }
         ]
       }
     }
     ```

-2. ##### Tag departure from BackStock and arrival in SalesFloor
+2. ##### Tagged item is moved to DryGoods (departure from Receiving-Exiting and arrival in DryGoods)
-    Now move the tag from the BackStock sensor to the SalesFloor sensor.
-Since these sensors are in different
+    Now move the tag from the Receiving-Exiting sensor to the DryGoods sensor.
+Since these sensors are in
-    facilities, the events generated will be a 'departure' from BackStock and an 'arrival' into SalesFloor.
+    different facilities, the events generated will be a 'departure' from Receiving-Exiting and an 'arrival'
-    It may take a few moments for the event(s) to be generated as the algorithm uses time-weighted RSSI
+    into DryGoods.
+It may take a few moments for the event(s) to be generated as the algorithm uses
-    averages to determine the tag location.
+    time-weighted RSSI averages to determine the tag location.
 From the
     [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the tag has changed
-    locations to the second sensor and that the tag state has changed to EXITING.
+    locations to the second sensor (DryGoods) and that the tag state has changed to PRESENT.
     Verify the receipt of the MQTT event message.
     ```json
     {
       "jsonrpc": "2.0",
       "method": "inventory_event",